ipa-lab/docs.hackingbuddy/src/app/docs/dev-guide/calling-agents/page.md

 So you have an idea for a new use-case and want to call other existing agents from within that use-case.
 This is easily possible using hackingBuddyGPT.

-One example of this would be `LinuxPrivescWithLSEUseCase`.
+One example of this would be `ExPrivEscLinuxLSEUseCase`.
 This example use-case initially calls the `LSE.sh` binary to enumerate the target system, takes its output, and uses an LLM to extract up to three hints based upon the enumeration.
 It subsequently calls the standard `LinuxPrivesc` Agent with the hint to perform the actual privilege escalation attack.

 To achieve this, our use-case is sub-classing `UseCase`, thus we need to implement `get_name` and `run` ourself.
 The `run` method in turn is used to call `call_lse_against_host` to perform the enumeration using `lse.sh`.
 It also uses an LLM to summarize the output into potential hints that will be later passed on to the agent.